-Professor David Blake, Professor of Finance and Director of the Pensions Institute, Cass Business School, City University of London.
+Professor David Blake, Cass Business School, City University of London.

-Ruth Lea CBE Economic Advisor and Non_Executive Director of the Arbuthnot Banking Group, and Fellow of the RSA and the Royal Statistical Society
+Dr Ruth Lea CBE, Economic Advisor, Fellow of the RSA and the Royal Statistical Society

 Mr Robert Lee, Former Chief Economist, Board of Executors (South Africa), Economic Consultant (UK), and private investor.

 Mr Rory Maw, Bursar, Magdalen College, Oxford.

 Dr Paul Sheard, Former Vice-Chairman and Chief Economist of S&P Global, now Senior Fellow, Mossavar-Rahmani Center for Business and Government, Harvard Kennedy School.